ershad/ershad.github.io/_posts/2020-04-04-how-to-terminate-ec2-instance-by-ip-from-terminal.md

 status: publish
 author: ershad
 ---
-Here's an easy command line shortcut to terminate an [AWS EC2](https://aws.amazon.com/ec2/) instance if you know the private IP address but not the instance ID.
+Here's an quick command line shortcut to terminate an [AWS EC2](https://aws.amazon.com/ec2/) instance if you know the private IP address but not the instance ID.

 {% highlight bash %}
 # Function to terminate EC2 instance by IP